SSH Into Private Machines

 Remote Port Forwarding: A port on the remote (server) host is forwarded to a port on local host - stackexchange answer

-We will connect port 22 on our machine (the private machine) to port 2222 on the remote machine.
 This allows the remote machine to access local’s SSH server as if it were its own!.

-So, the username will be local_username, but the hostname will be localhost.
+So, the username will be local_username

-Remember - local’s port 22 is remote’s port 2222.
+Remember - local’s port 22

 # On our local machine